Feya12/PacMan/README.md

   * Very observant (notices all mistake I make on shared screen) `since 2 Jan 2023`
   * v regular w /the Notes `since 4 February 2023`
 * Homework
+  * Why does change of direction react w/ a delay of 3-5 eatable points? `ff`
   * How can we make PacMan move only in the middle of the corridors `ff` `in progress`
     * Make it change direction only on a crossing for the other three directions `ff`
     * Enter all missing crossings and their allowed directions `ff` `done`